Gunja, Gujrat: Geography

-And Private clinics around the village
+Gunja has a government hospital, some private clinics and a branch of Habib Bank Limited.

 Lifestyle

 The village is surrounded on all sides by farmland.
 The major trades in the town are farming, masonry, and other types of manual labor.
 Gunja has a large diaspora living overseas, mainly in Middle east, United States, and Europe.
 Remittances sent from overseas are a major source of income of the village.

 Schools

 Gunja has a number of private and government schools including: